Gilles Simon: 2002–2005

-2006: Reaching the Top 50
+2006: Reaching the top 50

-Simon competed at the first grand slam of the year, the Australian Open, where he beat Nicolás Massú and Tomáš Berdych before being defeated by No. 13 Thomas Johansson in the third round.
-After his result in the tournament, he broke into the top 100 for the first time, climbing to no. 89.
+Simon competed at the Australian Open, where he beat Nicolás Massú and Tomáš Berdych, before being defeated by No. 13 Thomas Johansson in the third round.
+After this result, he broke into the top 100 for the first time, climbing to No. 89.

 The Frenchman reached his first ATP Tour final in Valencia with wins over Andreas Seppi in the quarterfinal and Fernando Verdasco in the semifinal, but lost to Nicolás Almagro.
 He also made it to the semifinals in Casablanca, as well as the round of 16 in both the ATP Masters Series tournaments in Monte Carlo and Hamburg.
 At the end of the year Simon was ranked 45th in the world.

-2007: First & Second ATP titles
+2007: First & second ATP Tour titles

 At the beginning of the year, Simon won his first ATP title at the Open 13 in, Marseille, France.
 En route to the final, Simon beat Lleyton Hewitt, Jonas Björkman, and Robin Söderling.
 In the final, Simon defeated Marcus Baghdatis.

-In September, he won his second title of the year and of his career at the BCR Open Romania in Bucharest, Romania.
-He defeated Victor Hănescu in the final He broke into the top 30 for the first time on November 5 and finished the year as no. 29 in the world.
+In September, he won his second title of the year and of his career at the Romania Open in Bucharest.
+He defeated Victor Hănescu in the final.
+He broke into the top 30 for the first time on 5 November, and finished the year as No. 29 in the world.
 By the end of the year, his career record against top-10 players was 4–5.

-2008: Reaching the top 10
+2008: Reaching top 10

-Simon reached the quarterfinals in Marseille, defeating world no. 3 Novak Djokovic, in the second round.
+Simon reached the quarterfinals in Marseille, defeating world No. 3, Novak Djokovic, in the second round.
 He reached the semifinals in Rotterdam the next week.

 In May, he entered Casablanca as a qualifier due to his late entry to the tournament, even though his ranking was high enough to be seeded.
 Simon went on to win the tournament, defeating Julien Benneteau in the final.
-After his third-round loss to countryman Richard Gasquet at Wimbledon, Simon left Europe for the United States to familiarize himself with the hard courts before the U.S. Open Series.
-He won the Indianapolis Tennis Championships and hit a career-best no. 25.
+After his third-round loss to fellow French Richard Gasquet at Wimbledon, Simon left Europe for the United States to familiarize himself with the hardcourts before the US Open Series.
+He won the Indianapolis Tennis Championships and hit a career-best No. 25.

-The following week, he competed at the Rogers Cup in Toronto, including a win over world no. 1 Roger Federer in the second round, before losing in the semifinals to German veteran Nicolas Kiefer.
-This resulted in an entry into the top 15, three ranks behind the French no. 1, Richard Gasquet.
+The following week, he competed at the Canada Masters in Toronto, including a win over world No. 1, Roger Federer, in the second round, before losing in the semifinals to German veteran Nicolas Kiefer.
+This resulted in an entry into the top 15, three ranks behind the French number one, Richard Gasquet.

 Simon participated in the 2008 Summer Olympics in Beijing, playing in the singles for France alongside Paul-Henri Mathieu, Michaël Llodra, and Gaël Monfils.
 He played doubles with Monfils, but lost in the first round to the Indian team of Bhupathi and Paes.
 In singles the Frenchman reached the third round before falling to James Blake.

-At the US Open, Simon was seeded number 16.
-On day 6, he lost in the third round to the 17th seed Juan Martín del Potro, in a five-set match that lasted 3 hours and 47 minutes.
+At the US Open, Simon was seeded No. 16.
+On day six, he lost in the third round to the 17th seed Juan Martín del Potro, in a five-set match that lasted 3 hours and 47 minutes.